 There is so much to learn as a new blogger.
-Just give a browse through Pinterest and you will see tons of posts giving you advice on what to do, it’s unreal.
+Just browse through Pinterest and you will see tons of posts giving you advice on what to do, it’s unreal.
 What I feel that not enough people talk about though, are the blogging mistakes.
 We were all new once, we all made mistakes but we learned from them.
 Now you can learn from them before you even make them!
-If you are sick of making these blogging mistakes, and want to start making money, then check out my Ultimate Bloggers Guide Resource Page with all the information you can ever need!
+If you are sick of making these blogging mistakes and want to start making money, then check out my Ultimate Bloggers Guide Resource Page with all the information you can ever need!

 *This post may contain affiliate links.
-If you Purchase a service or product through these links i will be compensated at no extra cost to you*
+If you purchase a service or product through these links I will be compensated at no extra cost to you*

 When I first started blogging, I thought I knew it all.
 I had done some research, but not much.
 I decided I would just wing it and see what happened.
 That lead me to make quite a few mistakes, that I ended up having to fix in the long run.
 Learn from my mistakes, so you won’t waste time fixing them in the long run.

 So my first, and what I believe to be my biggest, blogging mistake was not starting out self-hosted.
 It seemed confusing to me and instead I went with one of the paid WordPress.com packages.
 Looking back, that made no sense!
 I was paying more than I would have for my hosting and domain, and I was extremely limited on what I could do with my site.
 Thankfully, I realized this rather quickly (before 30 days) and I was able to get a refund and switch over to self-hosted.
 I have an entire post about the differences between WordPress.com and WordPress.org self-hosted if you want to check that out here.
 Like I have said before, if you just want a hobby blog, by all means, get a free account on WordPress.com, but if you want to go into this to make some kind of money or turn it into a business, then do yourself a favor and go self-hosted.
 I even have a post about setting up a profitable blog for you to check out.